The Bob & Tom Show: About

 Several guests usually join the primary cast each day in the studio or via phone, satellite, or video call, including numerous comedians who tour nationally.
 The show has frequently featured up-and-coming comedians who went on to become household names, including Ellen DeGeneres, Drew Carey, Louis CK, Jim Gaffigan, Daniel Tosh, George Lopez, Brad Garrett, Ron White, and Tim Allen.

-Professional athletes (including Joe Theismann, and, in past years, Pat McAfee, Peyton Manning, Jeff Saturday, Reggie Miller, and numerous INDYCAR drivers), musicians, and actors from television and movies are also frequent Bob & Tom guests.
+Professional athletes (including Joe Theismann, and, in past years, Pat McAfee, Peyton Manning, Jeff Saturday, Reggie Miller, and numerous INDYCAR drivers), musicians (Edwin McCain, John Mellencamp, and others), and actors from television and movies are also frequent Bob & Tom guests.
 The show has occasionally talked with national politicians, although those interviews generally steer clear of controversial issues.
 Nationally known authors including frequent guest John Feinstein have also been featured.

 The show introduced the free Bob & Tom Show App for iOS and Android in early 2016, through which users may hear live streams of new broadcasts on weekday mornings through affiliate stations plus "B&T 24/7," a continuous stream of "Best of Bob & Tom" segments.
 This marked the first time that a stream of broadcasts from the show's archive became available 24 hours a day, 7 days a week at no charge to listeners.
 Previously, "B&T 24/7" was available only to paid subscribers of the "VIP" feature at the show's web site.
 "B&T 24/7" features segments recorded throughout the show's history, with some segments featuring the original primary cast of Bob, Tom, Chick, and Kristi and other segments recorded after Josh Arnold joined the cast.